 Is Bass Guitar Fun to Play Alone?

 Absolutely!
-And to be honest, depending on the skill level you have moved up to with all the practice you do, the bass guitar is more fun to play alone sometimes.
+The bass guitar is more fun to play alone sometimes.
 This is because you can get busy using chords and techniques that you normally cannot in a band setting.

-Because the bass guitar is a supportive instrument in some arrangements, sometimes it’s required to keep it simple.
+The bass guitar is a supportive instrument in some arrangements.
+Sometimes it’s required to keep it simple.
 And so in this case, playing solo can be an awesome experience that allows you to open it up!

 Why is Bass So Easy?

-While the bass is easier than guitar, I wouldn’t say that it is easy.
-There are still some incredible learning curves and hurdles that need to be overcome with a great deal of practice.
-But to master the bass, it’s not easy and requires just as much commitment as the guitar.
+While the bass is easier than the guitar, I wouldn’t say that it’s simple.
+There are still some incredible learning curves and hurdles.
+These need to be overcome with a great deal of practice.
+But mastering the bass, it’s not easy and requires just as much commitment as the guitar.

 Can a Guitarist Play Bass?